Last Edit 1/16/2023 - Added and optimized instructions

 - Please make sure you have 1-2 large bottles of DOT 4 or 5 brake fluid.
-I recommend 2 bottles just incase.
+We recommend 2 bottles just incase.

 - Please make sure you have all the supplied parts - Depending if you bought front, rear or bundle kit

 - 2 or 4 rotors that are the correct orientation

 - 2 or 4 calipers with correct part numbers, 120-11130 (fronts), 120-11125 (rears)

 - 2 or 4 D.O.T. approved Stainless steel brake lines

 - 2 or 4 Caliper Mounting Brackets (These are different for front and rear).
 Smaller bracket is for the rear